araobp/pic-mcu/TWELITE.md

 I develop an algorithm on PIC16F1 to infer motion of moving objects.
 The inference result is transferred to PC over TWELITE wireless sensor network.

-I assume that the targe objects are animals (incl. people) in this project.
+I assume that the targe objects are people or animals in this project.

 ## Hardware components